We are often asked the following questions:

 For more precise PHY rates with different settings, refer to MCS Index.

 What reduces optimal Wi-Fi performance?
-Wi-Fi Overheads and Contention
+Wi-Fi overheads and contention

 Achieving the maximum PHY rate is challenging due to various overheads and contention present in Wi-Fi networks.
 Here are some key factors to consider: